cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat

 This will output the online flag usage of seq_reformat meaning a complete list of things seq_reformat can do for you.
 The seq_reformat is a reformatting utility so it recognizes automatically the most common formats (FASTA, Swiss-Prot,ClustalW, MSF, Phylip...).
-It reads in via the **-in** and/or **-in2** flags and outputs in whatever specified format via the **-output** flag.
+It reads the input file(s) via the **-in** and **-in2** flags and outputs in whatever specified format via the **-output** flag.
 In the meantime, you can use the flag **-action** to perform a wide range of modification on your data.
-In this section we give you quite a lot of different examples of you can do with **"-other_pg seq_reformat"**.
+In this section we give you quite a lot of different examples of you can do with **seq_reformat**.

 .. danger:: After the flag -other_pg, the common T-Coffee flags are not recognized anymore; it is like if you were using a different program.

 Modification options
 --------------------
-In order to perform different modifications on your data, the seq_reformat utility has to be followed by the flag -action, several examples will be given in the next section.
-The selective modification of residues/sequences/columns is achieved using the flag -action (within the seq_reformat tool) and one or several modifiers listed here (this list is not exhaustive):
+In order to perform different modifications on your data (residues/sequences/columns...), the seq_reformat utility has to be followed by the flag **-action** (within the seq_reformat tool) and one or several modifiers listed here (this list is not exhaustive):

 ::